Ahmad Ahmeda

 Memberships, Awards and Honors

-• Affiliated member of Physiological Society, the UK and Ireland.
+• Affiliated member of the Physiological Society, UK and Ireland.

-• Full member of Scandinavian Physiological Society.
+• Full member of the Scandinavian Physiological Society.

-• Associate Member of the Scandinavian Society of Clinical Physiology and Nuclear Medicine.
+• Associate member of the Scandinavian Society of Clinical Physiology and Nuclear Medicine.

-• Associate Member of the Swedish Society of Clinical Physiology.
+• Associate member of the Swedish Society of Clinical Physiology.